Companies in

 VA brings heavy time demands to meet the requirements of an organisation that has been impacted by a major event.
 Dealing with difficult issues requires dedication and commitment from both the administrator and directors.

 The directors must find a way of dealing with the situation.
 In the past, the only options were liquidation or fighting it out with impatient creditors.
-There had to be a middle ground where companies that could survive, and were given an opportunity to do so.
+There had to be a middle ground where companies that could survive, were given an opportunity to do so.
 Voluntary Administration, or VA as it is commonly known, is that opportunity.

 Voluntary Administration came into force in New Zealand on 1 November 2007.
 It is now widely accepted as being an alternative to liquidation.